-This is one of the worst times to brush your hair, as these hairs are already sensitive, and can easily snap or break off during brushing.
+This is one of the worst times to brush your hair, as these hairs are already sensitive.

 Instead, apply an anti-frizz product or beard oil to your facial hairs, and comb through gently.
 This will keep it looking good, even in the harsh weather.